#423 Not just salmon poems

 Both books reviewed by Nicholas Bradley

+Bradley draws attention to the “fundamentally local character of the poetry” that Marlatt and Wah went on to write.
 T.S.
-Eliot might not have fared well in the Kootenays, Nicholas Bradley observes, but he would have understood that these B.C. poets were obliged to “[F]ind idioms that emerge from the places themselves.
+Eliot might not have fared well in the Kootenays, Bradley observes, but he would have understood that these B.C. poets were obliged to “[F]ind idioms that emerge from the places themselves.
 Eliot would have known that Loki is a trickster in Norse mythology, but not that Smoky Creek meets the Kootenay River at South Slocan, twenty kilometres downstream from Nelson.” — Ed.

 Landslip and Delta: A Review by Nicholas Bradley.